Rick Reynolds, LCSW

 Should I Get a Divorce?
 Am I Being Naive?

 I love premarital counseling.
 It's so easy.
 I don't mean to be sarcastic or condescending here, but I'm sure you'll get my drift as I continue on.
-The reason premarital counseling is so easy, is that you've got two people believing they have found the one person in the entire human race who can truly make them happy.
+The reason premarital counseling is so easy is that you've got two people believing they have found the one person in the entire human race who can truly make them happy.
 They are definitely NOT asking the question, "At what point should I get a divorce?"
-They are consumed with bliss and willing to make the necessary sacrifice just to have the opportunity to travel the road of life with this cherished one.
-Together, they will conquer the world and experience true love and all that life has to offer.
+They are consumed with bliss and willing to make the necessary sacrifice just to have the opportunity to travel the road of life with their chosen, cherished person.
+Together, they feel they can conquer the world and experience true love for a lifetime.

-It really makes little difference what you say to these couples, because they're going to do what they want anyway, and the best you can do is help as much as you are able while tying a knot and holding on.
-You can throw warnings at potential problems, but there is a slim chance they will heed your advice.
-In their minds, they've already figured it out, and they are going to do what they want and what their emotions want.
+It really makes little difference what you say to these couples, because they're going to do what they want anyway.
+You can throw warnings of potential problems, but there is a slim chance they will think it needs addressing.
+In their minds, they've already figured it out, and they are going to do what they feel they want to do.
 There's no hint of a future in which they might be coping with divorce.
-At best, you can warn them of possible concerns and apparent difficulties, but once they are married, reality most certainly will set in.

 Romance Is Easy (Early On)